British patents listed by Patentee

 | 17408 | 1904 | Mostly covers the Tudor range of cameras but also shows the method of clamping the front standard to the focusing rack used on the Sanderson. |

-| 19943 | 1906 | Printing frame were a pressure bar, operated by a screw, grips the paper to the negative. |
+| 19943 | 1906 | Printing frame where a pressure bar, operated by a screw, grips the paper to the negative. |

-| 14916 | 1907 | Describes a spring operated rocking plate pivoted on one of the front standard struts that engages notches in a slide plate. |
+| 14916 | 1907 | Describes a spring-operated rocking plate pivoted on one of the front standard struts that engages notches in a slide plate. |

 | 19108 | 1907 | Describes a mechanism that releases the catches to a reversing back by use of a central button.
 Used on Sanderson cameras. |